Frequently Asked Questions

 What types of health insurance do you offer?

 We offer individual and family health insurance both on and off the Federal marketplace from a variety of companies.
-Additionally, we offer Medicare Advantage (Part C) products, Part D drug plans, as well as dental, vision and hearing plans.
+Additionally, we offer:

 What is Short Term Medical insurance?